CoffeeChaton/vscode-autohotkey-NekoHelp/README.md

 ## Privacy Statement

 - Do not upload any information.
-- without vscode provided api, not any third party dependencies, Safe and Privacy.
+- only use vscode provided api, not any third party dependencies, Safe and Privacy.
 - just scan workspaces or open file. not auto scan any file without workspaces.
 - If you need to place .ahk in other folders, this Extensions support [Multi-root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces).